-If your back sticks out while bending over, you may have posture problem.
+If your back sticks out while bending over, chances are you may have a posture problem.
 A misaligned spine can be a source of great pain if not treated properly.
-It also impairs range of motion so the quality of your life get affected.
+It also impairs your range of motion, affecting the quality of your life.

 Here, we’ll discuss how you can identify if your spine is out of shape and how spinal decompression therapy can help you treat postural issues at home.

-Any misalignment or condition to the back should be taken seriously and immediate help should be sought.
+Any misalignment or condition to the back (especially to the column itself) should be taken seriously and immediate help and medical advice should be sought.

-There are a number of things to be on the look out for when considering a misaligned back.
+There are a number of things to be on the lookout for when considering that you may have a misaligned back.
 Anyone suffering from such a condition may experience: